Neighbours: History

 Neighbours was immediately bought by Seven's rival Network Ten.
 The new network had to build replica sets when it took over production after Seven destroyed the original sets to prevent the rival network obtaining them.
 Ten began screening the series with episode 171 on 20 January 1986.
 In 1986, the series was bought by the BBC as part of their new daytime schedule in the United Kingdom.
 Neighbours made its debut on BBC1 on 27 October 1986 starting with the pilot episode.
 It soon gained a loyal audience and the show became particularly popular with younger viewers, and before long was watched by up to 16 million viewers – more than the entire population of Australia at the time.
 In 1988, Neighbours became the only television show to have its entire cast flown over to the UK to make an appearance at the Royal Variety Performance in front of the Queen.
-Neighbours has since become the longest running drama series in Australian television and the seventh longest running serial drama still on the air in the world.
-In 2005, Neighbours celebrated its 20th anniversary and over twenty former cast members returned for a special episode, which saw the characters sitting down to watch a documentary about Ramsay Street and its residents.
+Neighbours became the longest-running drama series in Australian television and the seventh longest-running serial drama that was still on the air in the world.
+In 2005, Neighbours celebrated its 20th anniversary and more than twenty former cast members returned for a special episode, which saw the characters sitting down to watch a documentary about Ramsay Street and its residents.
 At the Logie Award ceremony that year, the show was inducted into the Logie Hall of Fame.

 In 2007, the show underwent a revamp, which included a switch to recording in HDTV, the introduction of a new family, the departure of several existing characters and a new version of the show's theme song and opening titles.
 In addition, episode titles were abandoned, having been in use for the previous three years.
 Daniel Bennett, the new head of drama at Network Ten, announced that the crux of the Ramsay Street story would go "back to basics" and follow a less sensational path than of late with the emphasis on family relations and suburban reality.
 Executive producer Ric Pellizzeri said new writers, actors and sets would bring the soap back to its glory days.
 He added "We moved too far into event-driven stories rather than the character-driven stories that made Neighbours what it is".
 The relaunch failed to attract more viewers in Australia.
 Pellizzeri left the series at the end of 2007 and former Neighbours scriptwriter, Susan Bower, became the new executive producer.
 In 2008, Neighbours was branded "too white" by black and Asian viewers in Britain and in Australia there was talk of a "White Australia policy" when it came to casting actors for soaps.
 In response to the criticism, Bower made a decision to add more ethnically diverse extras, small walk-on roles and speaking parts, as well as introducing the character of Sunny Lee (played by Hany Lee), an exchange student from South Korea.